nextcloud/documentation/admin_manual/enterprise_clients/creating_branded_apps.rst

 When you are finished click the **Generate Android App** button, and you will either see a success message, or an error message telling you what you need to fix.
-Note also that at the bottom of the wizard, the name and version of your new app is displayed.
+Note also that at the bottom of the wizard, the name and version of your new app is displayed, for example **The version that it will be generated
+is: oc-android-1.7.0_signed**.
 When all of your options are entered correctly and you click the Generate
 Android App button, it takes up to 48 hours for your app to appear in your `Customer.owncloud.com <https://customer.owncloud.com/owncloud/>`_ account.